Kevin3727/kg-key-exchange/README.md

 # key-exchange module
 This key exchange is not venerable to middle man attacks.

-Disclaimer: use at your own discretion.
+__Disclaimer__: use at your own discretion.
 This module is at its testing process and may have vulnerabilities.

 ## Server